Belwin’s work to protect the prized Valley Creek has big benefits downstream in the Wild & Scenic River it joins.

 Belwin would like to thank the Conservation Partners Legacy Grant Program for funding our work on the Valley Creek woodland restoration project.
 This work would not have been possible without their support.

-Greg Seitz is a river reporter, and the founder and publisher of StCroix360.com in partnership with the St. Croix River Association.
+Greg Seitz is a river reporter, and the founder and publisher of StCroix360.com.